iamklang/fuzzy-nemesis/README.md

 fuzzy-nemesis
 =============

-สร้าง report xls จาก ข้อมูลเดิมใน xls
+read and create xls file by python.